AdobeDocs/audience-manager.de-DE/help/using/faq/faq-targeting.md

 <br>

 **Audience Manager zeigt[!UICONTROL Addressable Audiences]Metriken und Übereinstimmungsraten nur für[!UICONTROL Server-to-Server]Ziele an.
-Können Sie erklären, warum diese Zahlen für Cookie- und URL-Ziele nicht angezeigt werden?**
+Can you explain why we don't see these figures for Cookie and URL destinations?**

 Er wird auf ID-Synchronisierungen heruntergefahren.
-Für [!UICONTROL Server-to-Server] Ziele übertragen wir Daten offline (entweder Echtzeit oder Stapel), und wir müssen die ID senden, die der Zielpartner versteht, damit er ihn wieder dem Browser zuordnet.
+For [!UICONTROL Server-to-Server] destinations, we transfer data offline (either real-time or batch) and we need to send the ID that the destination partner understands, so they can map it back to the browser.
 Die segment addressable number ist eine Untergruppe der Gesamtanzahl der Segmente.

-Im Falle von Cookie- und URL-Zielen befindet sich der Benutzer bereits im Browser und die [!DNL Audience Manager] gesendeten Segmente sind nur die Segmente, für die sich der Benutzer qualifiziert hat.
+In the case of Cookie and URL destinations, the user is already on the browser, and what [!DNL Audience Manager] sends is just the segments that the user qualified for.
 Der Zielpartner kann die Segmentzuordnungen einfach abrufen und mit diesen Informationen arbeiten.
 Berücksichtigen Sie daher die Übereinstimmungsraten für Cookie- und URL-Ziele immer 100%.